junyoung-sim/tinyrv1/README.md

 ![Proc Physical Design](https://github.com/junyoung-sim/tinyrv1/blob/main/docs/Proc.png)

 Below is the critical path report for the physical layout of the five-stage pipelined TinyRV1 processor (17.72 ns).
 Comparing this report to wires in the synthesized top-level module indicates that the beginning and end of the path is the ALU’s adder output port and the PC input port, respectively.
-Assuming that the path does not enter the control logic, this path is most likely taken when the X-D bypass path is used between X and JR where X is an instruction that requires addition (`ADD`, `ADDI`, `LW`, `SW`, `JAL`).
+Assuming that the path does not enter the control logic, this path is most likely taken when the X-D bypass path is used between `?` and `JR` where `?` is an instruction that requires addition (`ADD`, `ADDI`, `LW`, `SW`, `JAL`).

 ```
 ===========================================================================